karagullemehmet/1-28V-DC-Power-Distribution-Modeling-Stability-and-Fault-Detection-with-reference-with-MIL-STD-704F-/README.md

 Open circuit fault

-Ground fault
+Ground fault condition

-Each scenario is activated based on a time schedule, allowing clear observation of transient and steady-state responses.
+Each scenario is activated based on a predefined time schedule to observe both transient and steady-state responses.

-Sensor and Measurement Chain
+Measurement Chain Modeling

-A realistic measurement chain is modeled to represent ECU-side sensing:
+A realistic ECU-side voltage measurement chain is implemented, including:

-Voltage sensing using a voltage divider
+Voltage divider

-ADC quantization (finite resolution)
+ADC quantization

-Noise and ripple injection
+Noise injection

-Low-pass filtering for signal conditioning
+Low-pass filtering

-This approach allows evaluation of how real measurement imperfections affect fault detection.
+This structure allows evaluation of how measurement imperfections affect fault detection reliability.

 Voltage Fault Detection Logic

 A voltage fault detection algorithm is implemented with:

-Undervoltage (UV) threshold: 22 V
+Undervoltage threshold: 22 V

-Overvoltage (OV) threshold: 29 V
+Overvoltage threshold: 29 V

-Hysteresis to prevent chattering
+Hysteresis to prevent fault chattering

 Debounce timers to avoid false triggering due to transients and noise

-The logic ensures stable and realistic fault detection behavior.
+The threshold values are selected according to MIL-STD-704F normal operating limits.

-Fault Classification
+Fault Classification and Management

-Based on measured voltage and current characteristics, the system classifies faults into:

-Normal operation
+Faults are classified using combined voltage and current information to distinguish between:

 Short circuit